-Sandra Tuppen, lead curator at British Library, on March 10 stated in a British Library blog post that Austen died due to arsenic poisoning.
-According to Tuppen, it is possible that Austen developed severe cataract due to accidental poisoning from heavy metals like arsenic.
+Sandra Tuppen, lead curator at the British Library, on March 10 stated in a British Library blog post that Austen died due to arsenic poisoning.
+According to Tuppen, it is possible that Austen had developed severe cataract due to accidental poisoning from heavy metals like arsenic.

 What The Spectacles Revealed

-This is the first time that the British Library tested the spectacles with utmost care and it was revealed that all the three spectacles are of "Plus" power and of increasing strengths.
-The three pairs of spectacles were named: Wire-framed pair, Tortoiseshell pair A, and Tortoiseshell pair B
+This is the first time that the British Library tested the spectacles with utmost care, and it was revealed that all the three spectacles are of "Plus" power and of increasing strengths.
+The three pairs of spectacles were named: Wire-framed pair, Tortoiseshell pair A, and Tortoiseshell pair B.

 According to optometrist Professor Simon Barnard, the variation in strength can be because of several reasons.
-He states that Austen may have always been farsighted and initially, used the wide framed pair with the lowest strength for reading and viewing at a distance.
+He states that Austen may have always been farsighted and initially, used the wide-framed pair with the lowest strength for reading and viewing at a distance.